EduardoGarzon/Guarda-Mirim-System-PESI/README.md

-# Guarda-Mirim-System-PESI
+# Guarda Mirim System
-This repository contains the development of the implementation of a class management system for the Guarda Mirim of the discipline project of the subject PESI (Software Engineering Process I).
+This repository contains the development of a class management system for the institution Guarda Mirim.

+This implementation is part of the PESI discipline project (Software Engineering Process I).